longtime1116/gohr/README.md

 gohr main
 ```

-If you ommit binary name, the basename of current directory is used.
+If you ommit output binary name, the basename of current directory is used.

 ## Demo

 ![gohr demo](https://raw.githubusercontent.com/wiki/longtime1116/gohr/images/gohr.gif)